dstackai/dstack/docs/docs/installation/index.md

 <!-- #### Kubernetes

 `dstack` supports all Kubernetes clusters including local (e.g. kind) and managed (e.g. EKS).
-To configure the Kubernetes backend, all you need to do is to specify the path to your kubeconfig file:
+To configure the Kubernetes backend, specify the path to your kubeconfig file:

 <div editor-title="~/.dstack/server/config.yml">